You would be amazed at how many times I’ve heard someone say:

 The advances in technology are forever changing the way we communicate with one another.

-I have previously suggested on my morning Rich Thoughts calls how to share what God’s been revealing to you to your friends via text messages.
+I have previously suggested on the Rich Thoughts for Breakfast calls each morning and in my Spiritual Entrepreneur Book that you share what God’s been revealing to you to your friends via text messages.

 First, make a list of the seven new friends or potential business associates.